scaife-viewer/scaife-viewer/README.md

     export FORCE_SCRIPT_NAME=/perseus  # this front slash is important
 ```

-2. Make sure this is set prior to runing `npm run build` as well as prior to and
+2. Make sure this is set prior to running `npm run build` as well as prior to and
    part of your wsgi startup environment.

 3. Then, you just set your proxy to point to the location of where your wsgi